 The Casual Seersucker Suit

 Wearing a polo shirt is the perfect way to dress down a Seersucker suit and keep it looking impeccably casual.
+Struggling to find something with a pair of seersucker trousers?
+We reckon you should go full suit and get a seersucker blazer too.
 It is also a great example of how adaptable and flexible the Seersucker style truly is.
 By simply swapping from a white shirt to a polo shirt, or even a t-shirt, you can instantly transform the look from formal office wear, to classy casual evening attire.
 Try adding sunglasses and rolling up the sleeves on your Seersucker jacket to enhance some of that care-free swag.

 As it is such a versatile suit, it really works with a number of footwear choices.
 Some slip-on trainers or even some suede brown shoes will help style the suit down without loosing any of the elegant and distinctive Seersucker look.